-This post covers the PWD cheque dates for 2021, disability assistance amounts, the eligibility and how to apply for it.
+This post covers the PWD cheque dates and payment dates for 2023, disability assistance amounts, the eligibility and how to apply for it.

 The Government of British Columbia income assistance payments are issued on the third or fourth Wednesday of each month, otherwise known as the “welfare Wednesday.”